Visucodize

 Quickly replace plain data structure constructors with Visucodize’s visual ones to enable their visualization — while maintaining full compatibility with their existing APIs and behavior.

-Wrap existing objects like tree root or linked list head using Visucodize’s visual APIs to seamlessly visualize them — typically without modifying your core logic, though a minor field swap may occasionally be needed.
+Derive visual structures from existing objects like a tree root or linked list head using Visucodize’s visual APIs to seamlessly visualize them — typically without modifying your core logic, though a minor field swap may occasionally be needed.

 Use the rich Visucodize API to shape the visualization around your algorithm’s specific nature.